qafariamirhossein/pwa-travel/SETUP.md

 );
 ```

-4. Get your project URL and anon key from Project Settings → API
+4. Make sure your backend API is running and accessible
-5. Add them to `.env`
+5. Add the API URL to `.env` as `VITE_API_URL`

 ### 4. Replace PWA Icons